falsandtru/pjax-api/gh-pages/api/pjax/config/index.md

 Rewrite a source document object.
 If you use the sequence option, you should use only it instead of this.

+### cache: (path: string, headers: Headers) => string = () => ''

+Give a key of the request cache.
+If you return empty string, the current request won't use or make the cache.
+This option is only enabled with GET method.
+Note that from caches you can't get the actual URL redirected on servers.

 ### head: string = `'base, meta, link'`

 Set sync targets in head element.
 Only support `base`, `meta`, and `link` tags.